 Rocks Display a minimum of 15 rock specimens collected in Kansas, at least 5 of which have been collected during the current 4-H year.
 Rocks are to be grouped by the 3 rock classes (Sedimentary, Igneous, and Metamorphic).
 You must display at least one specimen from each of the three classes.
-The specimens must fit in one standard display box.
-Specimen labels must include a specimen number, the date collected, name of specimen, and the county where collected.
-All rocks must be identified by the formation and member name (Examples: Fort Hays

-Limestone, Member of the Niobrara Chalk Formation) or source (Examples: Rocky Mountain Outwash, Glacial Till).
+The specimen labels must fit in one standard display box.
+Specimen labels must fit in one standard display box.
+Specimen labels must fit of specimen, and the county where collected.
+All rocks must be identified by the formation and member name (Examples: Fort Hays Limestone, Member of the Niobrara Chalk Formation) or source (Examples: Rocky Mountain Outwash, Glacial Till).